E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 ### Adding the steps to the test case

-The `initial_state` step has already been added to `rpe_test` because that happens in the `BaroclinicChannelTestCase` superclass.
+The `initial_state` step has already been added to `rpe_test` because that happens in the `YetAnotherChannelTestCase` superclass.
 Now, we will add the variants of the `forward` step and the `analysis` step to the test case.
 Bear with me, as this is where things get a little complicated.